taazarel/Voheim/lore/location/Dungeon Of Calmness.md

 ### Denizens
 [[The Scourge]] are infesting this place, they only thing holding them back, the fact that they only breathe in the poison.
 An evolutionary end, allowing them no access to the rest of the world.
-This particular variant of scourge has been designated as [[Blood Isulea]].
+This particular variant of scourge has been designated as [[Blood Isulae]].

 ### Content & Furnishings